We are Data Protection registered and respect your right to privacy and keep all your health information confidential and secure.

 A patient has the right of complete confidentiality – even after death.

 No receptionist (or indeed any member of staff) should reveal anything they know about a patient to that patient, any relative or third party.

 Access to their medical records and information contained therein is restricted to medical staff and other staff at the discretion of the doctor only on a need to know basis.

 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible care.

-This information may be used for management and Audit purposes. however, it is only available to, and used by those involved in your care.
+This information may be used for management and Audit purposes.
+However, it is only available to, and used by, those involved in your care.
 You have the right to know what information we hold about you.
-If you would like to see your records, please call our practice manager at the surgery.
+If you would like to see your records, please call one of our practice manager’s at the surgery.